 Every dish you eat, every meal you experience and every food product you purchase has been intentionally designed in some way.
 Studying food design with us will give you the technical cooking skills, creative design tools and the innovative business practices you need to follow whichever career path you want to in the ever-evolving world of food.

 What will I study?

-Fundamental cookery skills: Technical skills of cooking / Sensory analysis skills / Applied food science
+Fundamental cookery skills:

-Creative design practices: Design thinking tools / Applied experimentation / Real-world problem solving

-Innovative enterprise: Leadership skills /Culinary Management / Sustainable business practices
+- · Technical skills, sensory analysis, applied food science - Creative design practices: Design thinking, applied experimentation, real-world problem solving - Innovative enterprise: Leadership skills, culinary management, sustainable business practices.

 How will I learn?